 The 3D version has a higher (i.e., better) visual experience than the 2D version from a statistical point of view.

+The difference between the 2D and 3D version, i.e., the added value of 3D and the visual discomfort added by the well shot 3D sequences is often small.
+The difference may only be measurable with an appropriate subjective assessment method, such as Pair Comparison.

 These 3D reference selection criteria can be obtained from previous subjective tests (e.g., performed by other laboratories).
 These 3D reference selection criteria can be gathered simultaneously with the target 3D experiment.

 Preferably, select scene contents of various video complexities in terms of texture, motion and depth.
 In fact, to evaluate the impact of the scene content on results, it is important to select original test sequences of different depth levels as well as natural and synthetic ones.